 Send an email

-In the Simmons Dean’s office, Dr. McLendon oversees academic affairs and faculty development and works closely with the Dean on strategic initiatives, such as program quality and enrollment planning.
-He is a specialist in the study of higher education.
-His research and teaching focus on governance, finance, and public policy for postsecondary education.
+In the Simmons Dean’s office, Dr. McLendon oversees academic affairs and faculty development, and works closely with the Dean on strategic initiatives, such as program quality and enrollment growth.
+A specialist in the study of higher education, his research and teaching examine governance, finance, and public policy for postsecondary education.
 In 2013 and 2014, he was named one of the nation's leading university-based academics whose research contributes most substantially to public debates concerning K-12 and higher education in the United States.

 A primary strand of Dr. McLendon's scholarship is directed toward understanding those factors influencing policy change at both the state and campus levels, with particular attention paid to the role of democratic institutions and educational governance arrangements that shape states' policy choices.
-His more recent studies have examined factors that influence the rise of new accountability and financing policies in higher education, the sources of variation in state spending on higher education, and the impact of practices and policies that are designed to increase college and university performance.
-In a related vein, Dr. McLendon has studied the effects of campus and state policies on college student success.
+His more recent studies have examined factors that influence the rise of new accountability and financing policies in higher education, the sources of variation in state spending on higher education, and the effects of governmental policies and institutional practices that are designed to increase human capital formation in the states.
+In a related vein, he has studied the role of state policy in promoting college access and success.

 , and the Politics of Education Yearbook

-Additionally, he held the inaugural role of executive associate dean and chief of staff for Vanderbilt’s Peabody College of Education and Human Development.
+While at Vanderbilt, Dr. McLendon held the inaugural role of executive associate dean and chief of staff at the Peabody College of Education and Human Development.
 His portfolio included undergraduate education, the development of academic and research partnerships with local schools and school districts, and numerous strategic initiatives.
 Previously, he directed Vanderbilt's doctoral and masters degree programs in higher-education studies, led undergraduate and graduate programs in education policy, and chaired the academic policies and affairs committees of the University Senate, among other roles.

 McLendon, M.K., D. Tandberg, & N. Hillman.
 (In Press).
 Financing college opportunity: